Home Privacy Policy Feedback Link to us Site Map Forums

-Question: In Excel 2003/XP/2000/97, if I have a list of quantities in Column A and a list of product names in column B, how can I create a Macro to copy the product names the number of times indicated by the quantity in Column A?
+Question: In Microsoft Excel 2003/XP/2000/97, if I have a list of quantities in Column A and a list of product names in column B, how can I create a Macro to copy the product names the number of times indicated by the quantity in Column A?

 So in Column C, I would have the product names listed in a row the number of times that is given by the quantity.

-Answer: Let's take a look at an example.
+Answer: Let's look at an example.

 Download Excel spreadsheet (as demonstrated below)